 The park contains 12 miles (19 km) of the 48-mile (77 km) long Black Canyon of the Gunnison River, putting it on the top 10 list for the smallest US national parks.
 The park’s Painted Wall is the highest cliff in Colorado.
 From the river to rim it stands 2250 feet (685 meters)

 The canyon’s name owes itself to the fact that parts of the gorge only receive 33 minutes of sunlight a day.
-Black Canyon is very steep and narrows, so part of the walls are hidden in the dark and shadows because sunlight cannot penetrate to the bottom of the gorge.
+Black Canyon is very steep and narrow, so part of the walls are hidden in the dark and shadows because sunlight cannot penetrate to the bottom of the gorge.

 The narrowest point of the Black Canyon is only 40 feet (12 m) wide at the bottom river.
 On the rim, the distance between the South Rim and the North Rim is only 1,100 feet in the narrowest section.
 From the rim, the walls of the canyon plunge 2,000 feet almost straight down to the Gunnison River, which makes the scenery breathtaking.